 On the way, I found what I was looking for, a place described by a writer colleague as a ‘garden of birds’, Shaligram Village, the location of Shaligram apartment hotel.
 Situated just as she described it next to the entrance to an old family temple, Shaligram Village provides a sense of community, a place ‘far from the madding crowd’ without gating everything away for good.
 I decided to stay and throughout my time there came to appreciate why my colleague had called it a garden of birds.

 Others may speak of the amenities, the excellent restaurants close at hand, the generous apartments with kitchen facilities and the warmth of the staff.
 I wandered in, in a serendipity way, and stayed.
 Since then I have enjoyed the sound of the first cuckoo in Spring, the hoot of the night owl and the cooing of doves.
 I have seen little children gathering ladybirds for the pleasure of watching them ‘fly away home’, every hue of butterfly visits; and I have watched as the next generation of swimmers splash and laugh in the pool.
 At night the jasmine perfumes my sleep and sometimes I am even able to reach out and gather fresh plums and persimmons from the boughs.

 I don’t regret the journey that brought me here, off the beaten track of urban hotels and guesthouses.
 I don’t regret it because, as in anyone’s home village, every face is known and everyone knows your face.
 I decided on first sight that I would stay for a while.
 Why don’t you? “

 (As described by 'The Wanderer')

 We have launched our new units in "The Residence" wing.
-This building is low rise and made with earthquake resistant technology.
+This building is low rise, and is built with advanced earthquake resistant design techniques.